peconia/microbit-playground.github.io/programs/easy/_posts/2016-02-17-christmas-bauble.md

 #### Import the microbit module

-`import microbit from *`
+`from microbit import *`

 This imports the microbit module into the program. `*` imports _everything_ in the module.
 Start all your programs with this.

 #### Scroll the Text
-`microbit.display.scroll("ho ho ho")`
+`display.scroll("ho ho ho")`

 Scrolls the text across the microbit's display.
-It's a string (or writing) so we surroud its value (`ho ho ho`) with "quotation" marks.
-If we wanted to scroll numbers it would be `microbit.display.scroll(123456789)`.
+Everything inside the `"` is shown in the display.

 ### Reading the API

 [The microbit API for the display module](http://microbit-micropython.readthedocs.org/en/latest/display.html) describes a `delay` parameter for the `scroll` function.

-`microbit.display.scroll("ho ho ho", delay=500)` updates the display every 500 milliseconds (or half a second).
+`display.scroll("ho ho ho", delay=500)` updates the display every 500 milliseconds (or half a second).
 It slows down the speed of the scrolling text.

 The API documentation has information about every function.
 Try reading it when you're coding for ideas.
 It's not as scary as it looks!